What is continuous glucose monitoring?

 Who supplies CGM systems in the UK?

 There are various suppliers offering CGMs licensed for different age groups:

-Medtronic – as a separate system or linked to the Veo, 640G or 670G insulin pumps.
+- Medtronic – as a separate system or linked to the Veo, 640G, 670G or 780G insulin pumps systems.
 The 640G and Guardian Connect standalone system are licensed for all ages whilst 670G is licensed for those aged 7+ and using 8+ units of insulin per day.
 Medtronic also makes a system (iPro 2) which records CGM readings for later reading on a computer, without displaying it to the wearer.
 This is for short term diagnostic use.

 Please note that: